FORMER Quezon City vice mayor Rosario “Charito” L. Planas passed away Wednesday morning. She was 87.

 “Vice Mayor Planas was our loving mentor, tita, leader and friend.
-Vice Mayor Planas only had the best interest of the city and nation in mind in all her endeavors as a city official and freedom fighter during the dark days of our nation’s history,” he added.
+Vice Mayor Planas only had the best interest of the city and nation in mind in all her endeavors as a city official and freedom fighter during the dark days of our nation’s history,” said Bautista.

-Planas’ was last seen in public when she attended Bautista’s 8th State of the City Address in October.
+Planas’s last public appearance was during Mayor Bautista’s 8th State of the City Address in October.

-A necrological service will be held in her honor on December 8 at 9 a.m.. at the Carlos Albert Hall, Quezon City Hall.
+A necrological service will be held in the honor of the former vice mayor on December 8 at 9 a.m.. at the Carlos Albert Hall, Quezon City Hall.

 Planas was a staunch opposition leader and led the campaign against the ratification of the 1973 Constitution.
 She was among the opposition leaders arrested after the declaration of Martial Law in 1972.

 She returned to the country after the 1986 People Power revolution and helped revive the Liberal Party.
-She ran for mayor in the 1988 elections but lost to then incumbent officer-in-charge, Brigido “Jun” Simon Jr.
+She ran for Mayor in the 1988 elections and lost to then incumbent officer-in-charge, Brigido “Jun” Simon Jr.